jcs-instructor/mobtimer/backlog.md

 2022-01-27

+- [x] Refactor: Fix word-wrapping in tests for ease of reading
-- [X] Refactoring: Change mockCurrentTime.ts to mobTestTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
+- [x] Refactor: Change mockCurrentTime.ts to mobTestTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
       From:
       const mobTimer = new MobTimer();
       const mockCurrentTime = createMockCurrentTime(mobTimer);